AMDmi3/jsonslicer/README.md

 > in the middle of parsing a value yajl will enter an error state
 > (premature EOF).
 Setting this flag suppresses that check and the
 > corresponding error.

+_yajl_verbose_errors_ enables verbose YAJL errors, with exception message including the JSON text where the error occured, along with an arrow pointing to the specific char.

 _encoding_ may be used to override output encoding, which is derived from the input file handle if possible, or otherwise set to the